The Bloody Baron: Quest design

 Quests in The Witcher 3 are conceptualized by two teams: the writers, who create an overview of what happens in the quest, and the designers, who develop a more detailed outline of the player's actions.
 The teams then collaborate to finalize the overall experience.
-The "Bloody Baron" quest was designed by Paweł Sasko (lead technical quest designer at CD Projekt RED) and written by Karolina Stachyra.
+The "Family Matters" quest was designed by Paweł Sasko (lead technical quest designer at CD Projekt RED) and written by Karolina Stachyra.

 Sasko revealed the teams' overall approach to quest design at the Game Developers Conference in 2017.
 A quest's story sequence is typically mapped to a pacing graph that illustrates the relative tension of each scene and story beat, as well as any involved combat or other types of interactive gameplay.
 Sasko's strategy is to avoid using clichés unless they are used self-consciously, and his team frequently discards their initial ideas to adhere to this.

 Setting and characters

 According to Sasko, the concept of the quest originated from a single sentence: "Geralt meets a 'Baron' who wants the Witcher to kill a monster, and offers information about Ciri in return."
 The quest is designed to embody the region of Velen "with all of its beauty and troubles", highlighting its themes of war, famine, death, lost people, magical rituals, and monsters.
 Sasko's approach to the storyline was influenced by his experience growing up in a poor village in the Polish mountains where he saw multiple cases of alcoholism and domestic violence.

 Sasko and Stachyra designed the Baron to serve as a contrasting character to Geralt; both men are searching for their families and have a bloody past, but the Baron's position as warlord and history of marital abuse complicates his moral standing.
 The designers focused on the irony of the character who wants to reunite his family being revealed as the one responsible for breaking them up.
-Sasko also designed The Baron to have charisma and a sense of humor in order to make the player feel conflicted.
+Sasko also designed the Baron to have charisma and a sense of humor in order to make the player feel conflicted.
 To that effect, the team intentionally planned the revelation of the Baron's abuse to come after the player learned that the Baron had provided refuge to Ciri.

 The botchling, a half-bat half-newborn whose name derives from the Polish word for "miscarriage", was inspired by a demon from Slavic folklore.